 Bowerman and David Brower Fellowships

-Thanks to generous donor and grant support, the ENR Program is able to offer up to five $7,000 stipends to support law student work on ENR's interdisciplinary projects.
+Thanks to generous donor and grant support, the ENR Program is able to offer up to ten $7,000 stipends to support law student work on ENR's interdisciplinary projects.
 These fellowships fund groundbreaking and innovative student research, furthering the student's knowledge, careers, and fields of practice while providing legal analysis for today's environmental conflicts.

 Recent projects include evaluating legal issues surrounding state efforts to invalidate restrictive covenants that limit home energy-saving practices, producing a water conservation handbook for Oregon, and exploring potential legal claims and defenses associated with atmospheric trust litigation.